AdminVin/W1X-Debloat/README.md

 ## What is W1X Debloat?
 W1X Debloat is a small PowerShell script compiled into an executable for easier access.
 The script optimizes your Windows 10 or Windows 11 computer to remove all bloatware and increase performance.

 I initially created this script for myself, specifically when I would re-install Windows on my computer, and had to turn off all the annoying bloatware that Microsoft included.
-After it helped a few of my friends computers, I decided to make it publicly available for free.
+After it helped a few of my friends computers, I decided to make it publicly available.
 Enjoy!

 ## How do I get W1X Debloat?